 Have a group of friends who will promote your stuff.

-A mistake I see a lot of SaaS companies make is not thinking about how their website is constructed and organized to lead to optimal traffic and conversions.
-This is, in my experience, many SaaS companies are started by developers who know how to build technology, but are not focused on the user and their needs.
+In my experience, many SaaS companies are started by developers who know how to build technology but are not focused on the user and their needs.

-Developers don’t want to work on things pertaining to audience acquisition, designers think they’d be stuck designing visual marketing materials, and because analytics and attribution are tough (and many marketing teams are bad at measuring the efficacy of their efforts, which leads to a lot of wasted effort) then business units within companies think marketing is a waste of money, time, and effort.
+In many cases, developers don’t want to work on things pertaining to audience acquisition.
+Designers think they’d be stuck designing visual marketing materials, and–because analytics and attribution can be tough to track–business units within companies think marketing is a waste of money, time, and effort.

-On Credo (we’re a lead gen company, but with backend technology) we have a lot of different taxonomies like services, business verticals, and more in addition to blog posts, guides (email and ecommerce), and conversion-oriented pages.
+For instance, we have a lot of different taxonomies on the Credo website like services, business verticals, and more in addition to blog posts, guides (email and ecommerce), and conversion-oriented pages.

 These are the pages that rank and drive traffic, so don’t neglect them.
 A one-page website may convert well, but you miss out on so much “free” organic traffic that the conversion rate means very little.